 Once downloaded, go into the project and run./install.sh.
 This install script will handle the system step, including the creation and package population of a conda environment.

-At this point, instillation is more or less complete.
+At this point, installation is more or less complete.
 If for any reason the install script failed, you may optionally run the following commands from the projects base folder:

 Create micas Conda environment: